-Relevant matter Significance criteria Assessment results species or ecological community in the locality site.
+Relevant matter Significance criteria Assessment results species or ecological community in the locality No breeding habitat was identified for Large- eared Pied Bat or Eastern Cave Bat within the site.
 Although the species were not identified during targeted surveys, presence of foraging habitats have been assumed due to potential for breeding habitats in proximity to the site.
 However, the proposed clearing works and associated loss of foraging habitats are not likely to significantly impact the species.
-Declared areas of outstanding biodiversity value The proposed development or activity is likely to have an adverse effect on any declared area of outstanding biodiversity value (either directly or indirectly) Unlikely No mapped areas of outstanding biodiversity value occur within or adjacent to the project footprint.
+Declared areas of outstanding biodiversity value The proposed development or activity is likely to have an adverse effect on any declared area of outstanding biodiversity value (either directly or indirectly) Unlikely No mapped areas of outstanding biodiversity value occur within or adjacent to the development footprint.
 Key threatening processes The proposed development or activity is or is part of a key threatening process (KTP) or is likely to increase the impact on a key threatening process Unlikely The clearing of native vegetation is a key threatened process.
 However, proposed clearing works are unlikely to significantly impact any species credit species and are likely to have only a negligible impact on biodiversity.